Yeojoon/FedTorch/README.md

 # FedAQ README

 We follow [FedTorch](https://github.com/MLOPTPSU/FedTorch) codes.
 We add our FedAQ algorithm to FedTorch.

+## What's New for FedAQ

+1. asgd.py : You can find this new file in FedTorch/fedtorch/components/optimizers/
+2. fedaq.py : You can find this new file in FedTorch/fedtorch/comms/algorithms/federated/
+3. main.py : We added some parts about the FedAQ algorithm to the original main.py -> You can find this file in FedTorch/fedtorch/comms/trainings/federated
+4. We also changed minor parts of other files to make FedAQ work.

 # Original FedTorch README